jdcundiff/dev-sandbox/README.md

-# Helium: A trading platform for algorithmic strategy research
+# Helium: Quantitative trading and research platform that couples as a portfolio on the frontend.
+The primary focus is on Cryptocurrency related strategies.